 Sustainable Architecture Training Program (EEC.2Q) A.C.S.

 Learn how to design and draft eco-friendly buildings.
 Hands-on training in AutoCAD, building codes, technical drawings, and sustainable architecture technologies.
-Start your career in just 24 months.
+Internship included.

 This program leads to an Attestation of Collegial Studies (ACS) recognized by the Minister of Education and Higher Education of Quebec.